usnistgov/trec-browser/browser/src/docs/trec20/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** manual
 - :material-text-search: **Task:** ref
 - :material-fingerprint: **MD5:** `5f71bf1675787acf9b8d7ed9755167ba`
-- :material-text: **Run description:** We use Stanford NER for coarse-grained named entity recognition.
-Then we map fined-grained entity types for each topic to coarse-grained entity types regarding to DBPedia.
-We use natural language processing method to construct an efficient query regarding to the topic description.
+- :material-text: **Run description:** We use natural language processing method to construct an efficient query regarding to the topic description.
 We analysis the top 200 documents returned by Lemur ClueWeb Online Query Service.
 Besides the co-occurrance of candidate entity with the given entity, we compute the contribution of each co-occurrance using the context around the candidate entity.
 Then we sum the score for candidates ranking.

 ---